janstuemmel/theme-switcher/README.md

 # Fast theme switcher

-This simple firefox add-on that lets you quickly switch between themes.
+A simple firefox add-on that lets you quickly switch between themes.
 You can select your default light and dark theme and then switch between those with a simple click.

 [Firefox Add-Ons - Fast Theme Switcher](https://addons.mozilla.org/de/firefox/addon/fast-theme-switcher/)